EducationalWave

 4. Inclusivity: Rituals can provide a sense of inclusivity by offering a structured way for individuals to participate and feel accepted within the religious group.

-Related Pros and Cons of My Girlfriend
+Related Pros and Cons of Surveillance

 Emotional Solace Through Rituals